James-E-A/pypqc/CONTRIBUTING.rst

 Legal
 =====

-Any "pull request" includes a non-exclusive assignment of copyright to the holders named in "COPYRIGHT" in the root of this repository, unless explicitly stated otherwise.
+Unless explicitly stated otherwise, each request to merge changes includes a non-exclusive assignment of copyright on the contributions to the holder(s) named in "COPYING".

-Obviously, any "pull request" also includes a release of the contributions under the text of "LICENSE" in the root of this repository, unless explicitly stated otherwise.
+Obviously, unless explicitly stated otherwise, each request to merge changes also includes a release of the contributions under the text of "LICENSE".

-Exceptions to each of these will be recorded in "COPYRIGHT" in the root of this repository.
+Exceptions to each of these will be recorded in "COPYING" in the root of this repository.